Uni-Fusion: Universal Continuous Mapping: Applications

 \subsection{Application: 2D-to-3D Transfer}

-Applications like 2) and 4) work easily alongside application 1): incremental reconstruction (\cref{sec:incremental_reconstruction}) by feeding the fabricated result together with the point cloud.
-For example, given RGB-D frames, we detect saliency or transfer image styles for a fabricated $X$ image.
-Here $X$ denotes saliency, style, and etc. Then by unprojecting it together with depth, the fabricated value is assigned to points for points pairs ($\V X$, $\V C_{X}$).
+Applications such as 2) and 4) can be easily integrated with application 1) incremental reconstruction (\cref{sec:incremental_reconstruction}) by incorporating the fabricated result together with the point cloud.
+For instance, given RGB-D frames, we detect saliency or transfer image styles to generate a fabricated $X$ image.
+Here, $X$ represents saliency, style, or other properties.
+By combining $X$ with depth information through unprojection, we assign the fabricated values to corresponding points, resulting in point pairs ($\V X$, $\V Q_{X}$).

-Similar to \cref{fig:recons_and_scene_understanding} the reconstruction pipeline, with encoding (\cref{sec:encoder}) and fusion (\cref{eq:fuse}), a global LIM for the fabricated properties $X$ is constructed.
-Which is also a surface $X$ fields for later inference.
-It is also possible to similarly transfer a 2D semantic image to 3D.
-But it is not affordable as different types of semantic information may requires a remapping on the same data.
-Therefore in the following, we demonstrate construction of a surface feature field for the scene understanding application that uses one pass of mapping to meet various needs.
+Similar to the reconstruction pipeline in~\cref{fig:recons_and_scene_understanding}, we employ encoding (\cref{sec:encoder}) and fusion (\cref{eq:fuse}) to construct a global LIM for the fabricated properties $X$.
+This global LIM represents a surface $X$ fields that is utilized for subsequent inference.

+While it is possible to similarly transfer a 2D semantic image to 3D, it may not be feasible in practice due to the need for multiple passes of different categories of semantic information on the same dataset (such as object, usability, etc.).
+Therefore, in the following section, we demonstrate the construction of a surface feature field for scene understanding application that satisfies various requirements through a single mapping pass.